COM 02 — Public Speaking: Romancing the Room

 Refund Deadline: Jan 18

 7:00—8:50 pm (PT)

 In today’s “attention deficit” world, delivering powerful presentations is an indispensable skill.
 This course provides a practical approach to public speaking.
 Students will learn how to make positive first impressions, captivate their listeners, and move audiences from “no” to “yes.”
 Students will practice informal speaking skills (impromptu and storytelling), followed by traditional speech genres (informative, persuasive, and entertaining).
 They will also sharpen their skills with the use of video and PowerPoint, the study of famous speeches, and participation in a final dinner program of roasts, toasts, and fun.

 James Wagstaffe won the National Public Speaking title for Stanford in 1977.
 He received a JD from UC Hastings College of the Law and is a trial attorney in San Francisco.
-In addition to his work as a trial attorney and public speaker, he teaches at Stanford and Hastings.
-He is the coauthor, with Bruce Bean, of Romancing the Room.
+He also teaches at Stanford and Hastings.
+He is the co-author, with Bruce Bean, of Romancing the Room.

 Instructor, Oral Communication Program, Stanford Summer Session

 Bruce Bean coaches individuals and firms on public speaking and is the co-author of Romancing the Room.
 He has worked as a commercial real estate agent since 1988 and was the president of the board of directors of HIP Housing, an affordable-housing nonprofit serving San Mateo County.